evozonjs/javascript/README.md

     ```

   <a name="coercion--bitwise"></a><a name="21.5"></a>
-  - [21.5](#coercion--bitwise) **Note:** Be careful when using bitshift operations.
+  - [21.5](#coercion--bitwise) **Note:** Use it only if you know what you're doing!
+Be careful when using bitshift operations.
 Numbers are represented as [64-bit values](http://es5.github.io/#x4.3.19), but bitshift operations always return a 32-bit integer ([source](http://es5.github.io/#x11.7)).
 Bitshift can lead to unexpected behavior for integer values larger than 32 bits.
 [Discussion](https://github.com/airbnb/javascript/issues/109).
 Largest signed 32-bit Int is 2,147,483,647:

     ```javascript
     2147483647 >> 0 //=> 2147483647